Verotika

-Verotika is a 2019 American anthology horror film written, directed and scored by Glenn Danzig.
+Verotika is a 2019 American anthology horror film written by Glenn Danzig, Bridgid Ryan, and Greg L Smith, and directed and scored by Glenn Danzig.
 Based on a line of comic books published by Danzig's company Verotik, the film stars Rachel Alig, Alice Haig, Natalia Borowsky, Sean Kanan, Scotch Hopkins, Ashley Wisdom, and Kayden Kross.

 Premise

-The film consists of three segments.
-The first segment, "The Albino Spider of Dajette", is about a Parisian sex worker with eyeballs for nipples named Dajette and an albino spider that takes the form of an eight-armed humanoid, the latter of whom murders sex workers by breaking their necks.
-The second segment, "Change of Face", concerns a mysterious stripper who collects the faces of other women.
-The final segment, "Drukija Contessa of Blood", follows a countess who kills virgin women and bathes in their blood.
+The film is divided into three segments.
+The first segment, "The Albino Spider of Dajette," depicts a Parisian sex worker named Dajette, who has eyeballs for nipples, and an albino spider that assumes the form of an eight-armed humanoid.
+The spider murders sex workers by breaking their necks.
+The second segment, "Change of Face," revolves around a mysterious stripper who collects the faces of other women.
+The final segment, "Drukja Contessa of Blood," follows a countess who murders virgin women and bathes in their blood.